 It is clear that the sensitivity of RNA-Seq (HiSeq2000) is inferior to that of Agilent microarrays.
 The dynamic range of RNA-Seq is narrower than Agilent, and the sensitivity of differential expression is weaker than Agilent.

 So why is the groundless myth that RNA-Seq is better than microarray so spread out?
-Let's see what Illumina insists in "Benefits of RNA-Seq vs. Microarray Technology," and how they are wrong.
+Please take a look at the following section to examine what Illumina insists in "Benefits of RNA-Seq vs. Microarray Technology."

 Unlike arrays, RNA-Seq technology does not require species- or transcript-specific probes.
 It can detect novel transcripts, gene fusions, single nucleotide variants, indels (small insertions and deletions), and other previously unknown changes that arrays cannot detect.(from Illumina's website)